All Things Stewart Springs

 "...the new owners of Stewart Mineral Springs have disallowed the Native American sweat lodge from continuing on their property.

-Late revered Karuk medicine man Charlie Thom led sweat lodge at Springs for decades.
-His father, then a boy, and grandfather were survivors of the tragic massacre of 1870s at and around tribe's longtime sacred healing land now known as Stewart Springs.
-They'd been camping further upstream, where it was a bit cooler, during hot summer weather
+The late revered Karuk medicine man Charlie Thom led sweat lodge at the Springs for decades.
+His father, then a boy, and grandfather were survivors of the tragic massacre of 1870s at and around their tribe's longtime sacred healing land, eventually known as Stewart Springs.
+They'd been camping further upstream, where it was a bit cooler, during hot summer weather.

 "It seems as if all their new changes are geared so that they can have a high 'fallutin' retreat center for rich Bay Area folks.
 Maybe I am missing something and don't know all the facts, but I have heard that us locals will not be welcome there when their ultimate vision of high-end retreat center comes to pass..."